A Reverse Mortgage Guide for Older Adult Homeowners

 - You can receive an immediate influx of cash

 The lender can't take your home away for missing a mortgage payment because there are no monthly payments to miss.
-With this type of loan, the entire loan, interest, and loan fees) are paid off when the house is sold.
+With this type of loan, the entire loan, interest, and loan fees get paid off when the house gets sold.

-Additionally, you can have the loan paid in a lump sum, as monthly payments, or on a schedule of your choosing.
+You can also have the loan paid in a lump sum, as monthly payments, or on your chosen schedule.

 Benefits for Older Adult Homeowners